Stories By Steve

 St. Francis of Assisi & Indian Princess Pocahontas

-But, Some Say Opal was a Liar or a Madwoman
+But, Some Say Opal was a Liar and a Madwoman

 Discover ...
 "The Last Literary Mystery of the 20th Century